bpstephanie/booknook/TESTING.md

 Users who had pruchased items could leave as many reviews as they wanted on the same product.
 I changed the relationship to One to One.
 This does mean that if a customer were to buy the same product more than once, they would not be able to leave another review.
 I don't see this as a bug because I intend it to be that way until BookNook becomes more popular and I can see there is a need to chnage it.

+On the weekend I tried adding new products to the store through the Heroku deployed site.
+I had never had any problems through the production site.
+I kept getting Integrity Error as the reason as to why I couldn't add any products.
+I searched everywhere for the solution and was about to follow some code about entering PostgreSQL and changing the Max Id of products to where it should be.
+The problem was that every time I tried to add a product, it would try to give the new product a low id, which I knew was already taken.
+I tried a couple more times, then I realised that with every Integrity Error I got, the id got higher.
+I proceeded to do this 100 more times until the id was at max value and I could add new products to the store.

 [Back To Top](<#testing-contents>)